1visible/Watizit/README.md

 <!-- INSTALLATION -->
 ## Installation

-If you want a local copy of the project, just clone the repo.
+If you want a local copy of the project, just clone the repo and open the project in Android Studio.
 ```sh
 git clone https://github.com/1visible/Watizit.git
 ```